This example teaches you how to perform a regression analysis in Excel and how to interpret the Summary Output.

 Below you can find our data.
 The big question is: is there a relation between Quantity Sold (Output) and Price and Advertising (Input).
 In other words: can we predict Quantity Sold if we know Price and Advertising?

-1. On the Data tab, click Data Analysis.
+1. On the Data tab, in the Analysis group, click Data Analysis.

 Note: can't find the Data Analysis button?
 Click here to load the Analysis ToolPak add-in.

 3. Select the Y Range (A1:A8).
 This is the predictor variable (also called dependent variable).

 4. Select the X Range(B1:C8).
 These are the explanatory variables (also called independent variables).
 These columns must be adjacent to each other.